 Here are some notes on how to get the best performance out of Leshy Fractal Explorer:

-With strip average coloring, the "SAM Color Mix" option when not set to 1 requires calculating colors twice for each pixel.
+- With stripe average coloring, the "SAM Color Mix" option when not set to 1 requires calculating colors twice for each pixel.
 Once with the SAM method, and once without.
 For this reason, it can greatly slow down rendering when enabled.